 - The winning strategy: A Robust Ambassador Program

-- Revolve launched an ambassador program, which allows brand fans and customers to take part in its famous influencer experience.
+- Revolve launched an ambassador program, allowing brand fans and customers to participate in its famous influencer experience.

 - The results: